-- 4.6 The compulsory purchase proposals are in the public interest, as they will help meet the Council's aim to bring long-term empty properties within the city back into use thereby negating their negative social impact as well as increase housing supply within a reasonable timescale. - 4.7 The Council will initially consider whether any compulsorily acquired property is to be added to the Council's housing stock.
-Where this is not appropriate consideration will be given to their sale to another registered provider or disposed of on the open market.
-Where added to the Council's housing stock or transferred to a registered provider, this will be at values assessed by the District Valuer.
+- 4.6 The compulsory purchase proposals are in the public interest, as they will help meet the Council's aim to bring long-term empty properties within the city back into use, thereby negating their negative social impact as well as increasing housing supply within a reasonable timescale. - 4.7 The Council will initially consider whether any compulsorily acquired property is to be added to the Council's housing stock.
+Where this is not appropriate consideration will be given to their sale to another registered provider or disposal on the open market.
+Where property is added to the Council's housing stock or transferred to a registered provider, this will be at values assessed by the District Valuer.
 Where properties are sold on the open market this will usually be by public auction but other methods, such as sealed bids, can be considered.
 Conditions will be included requiring the dwelling to be brought up to standard and re-occupied within twelve months of disposal, or other such reasonable period.

-- 4.8 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation. - 4.9 Where the Council retains the property, energy efficiency measures will be installed in order to contribute to addressing climate change.
-Exact measures will be determined on a property by property basis.
+4.8 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation.